Extension Security - Best Practices for Deployment

 Network-enabled extensions

-Network-enabled extensions are hosted on web servers that are located inside or outside of your local network and have full access to the web.
-Network-enabled extensions can connect with other applications and services.
-Network-enabled extensions offer new capabilities to Tableau, such as new types of data visualizations, natural language generation, and support for write-back scenarios.
-Network-enabled extensions have full access to the web, which means that while they can offer rich features and experiences by being able to connect to outside resources, they should be evaluated before deploying or adopting.
+Network-enabled extensions are extensions not managed by Tableau.
+They can be hosted on web servers that are located inside or outside your local network and have full access to the web.
+This allows network-enabled extensions to address more specific integration needs or custom deployment goals outside of Tableau’s standards.
+Network-enabled extensions can connect with other applications and services to offer new integrated capabilities to Tableau.
+This includes non-Tableau natural language generation or support for write-back scenarios.
+Network-enabled extensions have full access to the web, which means that they can offer rich features and experiences by being able to connect to outside resources.
+However, as they might communicate with additional services and aren't managed by Tableau, we encourage you to evaluate Network-enabled extensions before deploying or adopting at scale.

 Because extensions are web applications there's the potential that a Network-enabled extension could be vulnerable to certain types of malicious attacks, which in turn could present a risk to your computer or data.
 The Open Web Application Security Project(Link opens in a new window) (OWASP) annually identifies the most critical web application security risks.
 These risks include the following: